 The differential pull and push factors lead to a difference in food supply chains across countries and products-as reflected in different types of institutional arrangements, which range from spot market exchanges to full vertical integration, in which the stages of marketing, transaction, and production are linked through ownership rather than through market exchanges (Swinnen, 2007).
-These factors will also lead to a different growth path for the modern sector within the food supply chain.
-Better vertical coordination mechanisms might result in significant cost savings for the firms involved in the modern sector, and economies of scale could potentially lead to lower prices to the consumer, higher prices for the producer, and/or more quantity traded in the sector.
-However, growth might be constrained by policy factors and conditioning factors, as well as the specific structure of rural supply and urban demand (Swinnen et al., 2008).

 The effects of changes in food supply chains - such as branding - on poverty are strongly debated in the literature.
-Minot and Roy (2007) distinguish four pathways by which they might affect poverty: through a direct effect on farm income, through backward linkages to agricultural input suppliers, by changing wages and employment, and by affecting the food prices faced by consumers.
+Minot and Roy (2007) distinguish four pathways by which they might affect poor farmers and poverty overall: through a direct effect on farm income, through backward linkages to agricultural input suppliers, by changing wages and employment, and by affecting the food prices faced by consumers.